MileHacker Logo

 Elevation makes an impact: Temperatures vary by 10-20°F (5-11°C) from lowlands to peaks.
 Weather at higher elevations is often unpredictable.
 Fog often creates the "Smoky" name but can reduce visibility.
 Snow and Ice are common in winter above 3,000 feet, closing roads.
 Flash Floods may occur after heavy rains; avoid low-lying areas.
 Wildfires increase risk during dry periods, leading to closures.

-Always pack layers, regardless of the season.
+Always pack layers, no matter the season.
 Mountain weather changes quickly, and temperatures vary greatly from low to high elevations.
 A Waterproof jacket is a wise addition to your bag.

 High Season